Gumichan01/lunatix/README.md

  *$./test/test.sh*

 You need to be on the root directory of the source code to launch the script.
-Otherwise, th script will not work.
+Otherwise, the script will not work.

-To use the engine into your project, you just need to copy these following directories:
+To use the engine into your project, you need to copy these following directories
+into your project tree :
- - config/
+ - *config/*
- - include/
+ - *include/*
- - lib/
+ - *lib/*
- - script/
+ - *script/*

 It is very important to keep the engine hierarchy.
 If you do not respect that
-the engine wiil not work correctly.
+the engine will not work correctly.

+After that, create a directory with a name like *LunatiX/* into *include/* and
+copy all the .hpp files of the engine on *include/LunatiX/*.

+Finally, copy the shared libraries in *lib/linux*

+#### On Windows ####

+Download the [development library] (http://gumichan01.olympe.in/download/dev-luna-win32.zip)
+Now you can use it in your project.

 Warning : The static or shared libraries are not completely installed on the system.
  So you need to do that manually.